John Tortorella: Tampa Bay Lightning

 The 2002–03 season marked Tortorella's first winning season as an NHL head coach, as the Lightning won their first Southeast Division title, losing to the New Jersey Devils four games to one in the second round of the 2003 playoffs.
 At the end of the season he was also recognized as a finalist for the Jack Adams Award as coach of the year, losing out to Minnesota's Jacques Lemaire.

 In 2003–04, Tortorella's fourth season with the team, the Lightning ran away with the Southeast Division title, tallying 106 points—the second-best record in the league.
-The Lightning were the top seed in the Eastern Conference and proceeded to defeat the New York Islanders, the Montreal Canadiens, and the Philadelphia Flyers to win the Prince of Wales Trophy and the Eastern Conference Championship.
-In the Stanley Cup Final, they defeated the Western Conference champion Calgary Flames four games to three, winning the first Stanley Cup in franchise history.
+The Lightning were the top seed in the Eastern Conference and proceeded to defeat the New York Islanders, the Montreal Canadiens, and the Philadelphia Flyers to win the Prince of Wales Trophy.
+In the 2004 Stanley Cup Finals, they defeated the Western Conference champion Calgary Flames four games to three, winning the first Stanley Cup in franchise history.
 In doing so Tortorella became just the third American-born coach to win it and the first in 13 years.
 The team was in its eleventh year of existence.
 It was the last Stanley Cup won before the 2004–05 NHL lockout.
 A few days after winning the Stanley Cup, Tortorella won the 2004 Jack Adams Award as coach of the year.

 Before the start of the 2005–06 season – the NHL's first post-lockout campaign – Tampa Bay's starting goaltender Nikolai Khabibulin left the team due to the newly implemented salary cap restrictions.
 Tortorella was hard on Lightning goaltender John Grahame for much of the 2005–06.

 Grahame subsequently signed with the Carolina Hurricanes before the start of the 2006–07 season.
 Despite the Lightning winning a 2nd-team best 44 games in 2006–07, the Lightning were unable to defend their division title.

-On March 11, 2008 with the Lightning defeat of the New York Islanders, Tortorella passed Bob Johnson as the most successful American-born NHL coach with 235 victories.
+On March 11, 2008, with the Lightning defeat of the New York Islanders, Tortorella passed Bob Johnson as the most successful American-born NHL coach with 235 victories.

-After he left the Lightning, Tortorella was an in-studio panelist on the NHL on TSN.
+After getting fired by the Lightning in the 2008 off-season, Tortorella was an in-studio panelist on the NHL on TSN.
 During this time, on November 7, 2008, Peter Laviolette would overtake his victory total for an American coach.